Integrating CLS Data Source

 Table Chart

-Based on the query condition example |SELECT status, count(*) as pv GROUP BY status
+Based on the query condition example |SELECT status, count(*) as pv GROUP BY status, it queries the status field, names the statistical result pv, and displays the results grouped by status in a table.

 Statement Breakdown